 ACTIVITY STAGE 2: Vaccine preparation Vaccine presentation Single (0.5ml) dose pre-filled syringe Supplies Centrally procured vaccine is available via ImmForm for children.
 Supplies for administration to adults should be ordered from the influenza vaccine manufacturers/wholesalers as in previous years.
-Should centrally procured vaccines for patients aged 18 years and over be made available, they should be ordered and used in accordance with any related guidance.
 Protocols for the ordering, storage and handling of vaccines should be followed to prevent vaccine wastage (see the Green Book Chapter 3).
 Storage Store at +2°C to +8°C. Do not freeze.
 Store in original packaging in order to protect from light.
 In the event of an inadvertent or unavoidable deviation of these conditions vaccine that has been stored outside the conditions stated above should be quarantined and risk assessed for suitability of continued off-label use or appropriate disposal.
-Refer to PHE Vaccine Incident Guidance .
+Refer to Vaccine Incident Guidance .
 Vaccine preparation Vaccine supplied in single (0.5ml) dose pre-filled syringe.
 Shake vaccine before administration.
 Inspect visually prior to administration for foreign particulate matter and/or discoloration and ensure appearance is consistent with the description in the product's SPC .
 Disposal Equipment used for immunisation, including used vials, ampoules, or discharged vaccines in a syringe or applicator, should be disposed of safely in a UN-approved puncture-resistant 'sharps' box, according to local authority arrangements and guidance in the technical memorandum 07-01 : Safe management of healthcare waste (Department of Health, 2013).